 On 19 January 2021 Falcon announced that Origin had submitted a Notification of Discovery to the Department of Industry, Tourism and Trade of the Northern Territory ("DITT") on Kyalla 117.

 Current Activity

-For details relating to Kyalla 117 prior to January 2021 please refer to the Company's AIF for the year ended 31 December 2021 dated 27 April 2022 on pages 5 - 7.
+For details relating to Kyalla 117 up to June 2021 and the planned Stage 3 work programme for 2021 please refer to the Company's AIF for the year ended 31 December 2021 dated 27 April 2022.